renpy/renpy/sphinx/source/testcases.rst

 call statement
 --------------

-    .. reminding (for both jump and call) that there is no return statement in testcases
+    .. reminder that there is no return statement in testcases

 clause statement
 ----------------